 Decline and Abandonment

-Railway abandonment in Ontario happened in waves.
-The first lines to close were the most marginal branch lines, many of which had never been profitable.
-The consolidation of the Grand Trunk and Canadian Northern into the Canadian National Railway in the 1920s led to the rationalization of duplicate routes.
-The rise of the automobile and the truck in the mid-twentieth century made many passenger and freight services uneconomic.
+Railway abandonment happened in waves.
+The first casualties were the most marginal branch lines, many never profitable.
+The 1923 consolidation of the Grand Trunk and Canadian Northern into Canadian National led to rationalization of duplicate routes.
+The automobile and truck killed most passenger and light freight services by mid-century.

-The most dramatic wave of abandonment came in the 1980s and 1990s, when deregulation and the restructuring of CN Rail led to the closure of hundreds of kilometres of branch lines across the province.
-Towns that had been served by rail for over a century suddenly lost their connections.
-Stations were closed, tracks pulled up, and the rights-of-way reverted to the adjacent landowners or were sold.
+The most dramatic wave came in the 1980s and 1990s, when deregulation and CN restructuring closed hundreds of kilometres of branch lines.
+Towns that had been served by rail for over a century lost their connections overnight.
+Stations were closed, tracks pulled, rights-of-way sold.
+The Ottawa Valley, Eastern Ontario, and the Near North all lost significant portions of their rail networks during this period.

 What Remains